Victoria & Albert Pavilions: History

-The Albert and Victoria Pavilions were designed as mirror-reverse twin pavilions attached to either side of the Administration Building, Albert for Males and Victoria for Females.
+The Queen Victoria and Prince Albert Pavilions (often called the Victoria and Albert Pavilions or Blocks) were designed as mirror-reverse twin pavilions attached to either side of the Administration Building, Queen Victoria for female patients and Prince Albert for males.
 They completed the original pavilion plan though their detailed design was contemporary.
 They were built to commemorate the death of Queen Victoria and were funded by donations.
 The two Pavilions were built 1901–1904 to a design by the Government Architect in consultation with Mansfield Brothers.
 The original design is shown on drawings PH213/142, 164 which are signed by W. L. Vernon as Government Architect and by George Oakeshott.
-The foundation stone was laid by the Duke of York, the future King George V. There is reputed to have been a competition between public and private sectors in the completion on these buildings but this has not been substantiated.
+The foundation stone was laid by the Duke of York, the future King George V. There is reputed to have been a competition between public and private sectors in the completion on these buildings, but this has not been substantiated.

 The building was originally built as long wards with a central section for nurses, etc. This section projected at the rear (east) forming another wing accommodation, a special ward on the ground floor, and operating theatre on the first, incorporating a lift and stair.
 Access was by arcaded balcony on the eastern side.
 Toilet blocks were located at both ends of the pavilion separated by air locks which included a 'dumbwaiter' type lift and a sink.
 Subsequent alterations included the enclosure of the balconies to form corridors and some sub-division of the wards.

 In 1907 the operating theatres were completed incorporating the latest design and technology.
 An undated drawing PH213/48 shows alterations to the operating theatre.
 The interior is shown in an early photograph.
 Due to insufficient funds some wards remained closed for some years and nurses were accommodated on the top floor.
 In 1914 the top two floors were used as accommodation for nurses.
 Between 1918 and 1926, returned soldiers were accommodated on these floors and the Department of Defence funded and equipped the wards.

 There have been various subsequent alterations and additions, particularly on the eastern and southern sides. part of the original building was demolished in c.
 1935 to build the Fairfax Institute of Pathology fronting Missenden Road.
 In 1937 a new X-ray department was established in a single-storey brick, flat-roofed addition at the rear of the Victoria Pavilion.
 In 1956 lifts were installed in the building.
 In 1966 there were further additions to accommodate new equipment including additional storey on the 1937 additions.
 There were further additions to the rear of these buildings recently to accommodate a medical imaging facility (MRI).
 The main wing has been converted to offices and the large wards subdivided.